Safford Unified School District v. Redding

 Safford Unified School District v.
 Redding, 557 U.S. 364 (2009), was a case in which the Supreme Court of the United States held that a strip search of a middle school student by school officials violated the Fourth Amendment to the U.S. Constitution, which prohibits unreasonable searches and seizures.

-On October 8, 2003, the assistant principal of Safford Middle School in Safford, Arizona, informed 13-year-old Savana Redding that another student had accused her of distributing prescription and over-the-counter pain medication, which were disallowed without prior permission by school rules.
+On October 8, 2003, the assistant principal of Safford Middle School in Safford, Arizona, informed 13-year-old Savana Redding that another student had accused her of distributing prescription-strength ibuprofen, which was disallowed without prior permission by school rules.
 Redding denied this accusation, and after a search of her belongings did not reveal any pills, school officials instructed her to remove her outer clothing and pull out her bra and underpants, which also did not reveal any pills.

 Redding's mother sued the Safford Unified School District and the school officials who searched her daughter, arguing that they had violated the Fourth Amendment.
-The district court granted summary judgment in favor of the school officials on the basis that they were entitled to qualified immunity.
-With the help of the American Civil Liberties Union, Redding appealed to the U.S. Court of Appeals for the Ninth Circuit, which reversed the district court, holding in an en banc session that the search violated the Fourth Amendment and that the assistant principal was not entitled to qualified immunity because he violated clearly established law at the time of the search.

-On June 25, 2009, the Supreme Court affirmed in part, reversed in part, and remanded.
-In an 8–1 decision authored by Justice David Souter, the Court found that the search failed to meet the "reasonable suspicion" standard for searches of students in a school setting established by the Court in New Jersey v.
+On June 25, 2009, in an 8–1 decision authored by Justice David Souter, the Supreme Court held that the search failed to meet the "reasonable suspicion" standard for searches of students in a school setting established by the Court in New Jersey v.
 T. L. O. (1985), stating that the school lacked reasons to suspect either that the drugs presented a danger or that they were concealed in her underwear.
-However, the Court also found that because there was sufficient doubt as to whether the law was clearly established at the time of the search, the school officials were entitled to qualified immunity.
-Finally, the Court stated that its conclusions do not resolve the school district's liability and remanded the case for lower courts to consider that issue.
+However, the Court also found that because there was sufficient doubt as to whether the law was clearly established at the time of the search, the school officials were shielded from liability by qualified immunity.

+The case garnered nationwide interest and sparked debates over the extent to which school officials should enforce zero-tolerance policies in schools.
+Justice Ruth Bader Ginsburg was the only female justice at the time and discussed the case in an interview while a decision was still pending; observers have described Ginsburg's role in the case as emphasizing the need for more diversity on the Supreme Court.